-Sponsored Research: Research, training, and instructional projects involving funds, personnel, certain proprietary materials, or Technology, or other compensation from outside sources under an agreement that an identifiable third party designated by the donor, preferred access to or ownership rights over the Research or the products of the Research, e.g. raw data, scientific developments, or intellectual property.
-Provision of periodic general reports and copies of Publications shall not be considered preferred access.
+Sponsored Research: Research, training, and instructional projects involving funds, personnel, certain proprietary materials, or Technology, or other compensation from outside sources under an agreement that (i) the institution classifies as a sponsored award in accordance with institutional policyi or (ii) gives the donor, or an identifiable third party designated by the donor, preferred access to or ownership rights over the Research or the products of the Research, e.g. raw data, scientific developments, or intellectual property.
+Provision of periodic general reports and copies of publications shall not be considered preferred access.